-Frankly you don’t have all too much choice for 4 bedroom units.
-Stack 56 would be the cheapest but you will have to bear the brunt of the West sun (hence the indicative price).
-Stack 42 would be for the pool views and Stack 41 and 50 for greenery views or sea views from 15th floor and above.
+Frankly, you don’t have all too much choice for 4 bedroom apartments.
+Stack 56 would be the cheapest but you will have to bear the brunt of the West sun.
+Stack 42 would be for the pool views and Stack 41 and 50 for greenery views or sea views from the 15th floor and above.

 For 5 bedrooms you have just Stacks 38 and 47 to choose from.
 They both enjoy similar characteristics so that would really boil down to the price point.